Activity Workshop

 Not so much a network of lifts, as two lines of lifts.
 Elderly gondolas (with middle stations) serve the lower slopes, efficient 4-seater chairlifts do the tops, and very flat draglifts connect the two sides at the top, between Pizolhütte and Laufböden.
 Inevitably the chairlifts attract the bulk of the queues, but (at the time of writing) the runs to the middle gondola stations and even the base stations are well open.
 This gives an enormous vertical drop of over 1700m.

 The runs themselves are wide, well-maintained, and fast, with nothing too steep or difficult.
-Although there isn't a great number of runs to choose between, there's plenty here for a day's worth.
+Although there isn't a great number of runs to choose between, there's plenty here for a day's worth, especially if the off-piste is in good condition.
 The scenery is also good, stretching round from the Churfirstens to the Rhine Valley, and round to Austria.
-As a bonus for the more adventurous, there's a special park between Laufböden and Pardiel, with a couple of big jumps to fly off, as well as rails and bars.
+As a bonus for the more adventurous, there's a little park just above Furt called "Riderpark Pizol", with a couple of jumps to fly off, as well as a couple of rails and bars.

-Overall, this is a limited resort, but well worth a day trip and very good value for money.
+Overall, this is a limited resort if you just stick to the runs, but there is a boatload of off-piste to explore if the snow is right.
+Anyway it's well worth a day trip and very good value for money.
 The access is good, the vertical drop is excellent, and the jumps will put a smile on your face!

 Flat spots

 Getting from one side to the other requires both a drag lift and a flat traverse, but this is the only way across.
-If you don't like drag lifts, you could find this quite a limited resort, although these drag lifts are quite friendly.
+If you don't like drag lifts, you could find this quite a limited resort, although these drag lifts are generally quite friendly.
+Just the T-bar from Schwamm is uncomfortable and in places awkward.

 More info